svishwari/svishwari/docs/source/getting_started.rst

 *************************************************
 Connecting to Azure VPN and HUX Unified Resources
 *************************************************
-Please refer to this page `here <https://confluence.hux.deloitte.com/display/HUS/Azure+Environment+Access>`_ for more information about setting up and accessing an HUX environment set up on Azure VPN client.
+Please refer to this `azure <https://confluence.hux.deloitte.com/display/HUS/Azure+Environment+Access>`_ confluence page for more information about setting up and accessing an HUX environment set up on Azure VPN client.

 ************
 Environments